 The Philosopher's Stone: Legend has it that this piece of scarlet stone is the highest form of alchemy.
 It is said that it can bring the dead back to life, turn any material into gold, and perform the most impossible of miracles.
 This mysterious stone is said to be the only object capable of breaking the law of equivalent exchange, and thus it is the most powerful object in the world.
 But with all the research and speculations surrounding this object, what in the world is the real truth?

-After the Elric Brothers, Edward and Alphonse, break one of the greatest taboos of alchemy in their childhood and almost lose their lives in the process, they begin quest (as state alchemists) to find the Philosopher's Stone in order to make amends for their past and return their body states back to normal.
+After the Elric Brothers, Edward and Alphonse, break one of the greatest taboos of alchemy in their childhood and almost lose their lives in the process, they begin a quest (as state alchemists) to find the Philosopher's Stone in order to make amends for their past and return their bodies back to normal.
 But as they get closer and closer to the stone, they also risk uncovering the grievous truth behind the Philosopher's Stone, society, and the whole world of alchemy.